-Next, place them in a crockpot, turn it on low, and make sure the lid is tightly closed.
+Next, place them in a crockpot, turn the pot on low, and make sure the lid is tightly closed.
 Timing is important.
-You don’t want to keep the crockpot on too long as it tends to dry out the buns.
+You don't want to keep the crockpot on too long as it tends to dry out the buns.
 One hour is the max for my pot.

 Cooking The Hot Dogs

-Now, cook them either on a hot grill, on skewers over a fire, or inside on the stove.
+Now, cook them on a hot grill, skewers over a fire, or inside the stove.
 Eight to ten minutes for each side is all it takes unless you like the taste of a charred dog.Print

 1 16-ounce package weiners